CourtneyCCaldwell/codescraps_c/README.md

   as an interview question, I decided to see how I would implement it.
 I've become very quick at building a program to play fizzbuzz, and I've done it a few ways, this is just one of the methods I've tried.

+~prime.c
+  I just created a prime generator in c.